-Matrimonial and Divorce Solicitor Negligence
+Matrimonial and Divorce Negligence Solicitors

-Here at Been Let Down, we understand that you have been through a lot already.
-We want to help you get past what has happened and move on from what must have been a tough time for you and your family.
+At Been Let Down, we understand that you have been through a lot already.
+We want to help you to get past what has happened and move on from what must have been a tough time for you and your family.

-What is divorce solicitor negligence?
+What is divorce negligence?

-Divorce is difficult enough, and the very last outcome for either spouse would wish for is to experience professional negligence on the part of the divorce solicitors.
-If the actions – or inactions – of the solicitors that you trusted has led to significant financial loss, the service they provided could be classed as negligent.
+Divorce is difficult enough without either party experiencing professional negligence on the part of their divorce solicitors.
+If the actions – or inactions – of the solicitors that you trusted have led to significant financial loss, the service that they provided could be classed as negligent.

 How can a divorce solicitor be negligent?